 Stella enjoyed visiting friends and relatives.
 Articles in the Connellsville Courier circa 1899-1901 mention her in connection with visits to Connellsville, Rockwood and Ohiopyle.

-Tragically, suffering from tuberculosis, Stella died at home in Bidwell sometime in the early 1900s.
-The details, and her grave site, are not yet known.
+Tragically, suffering from tuberculosis, Stella died at home in Bidwell on Feb.
+2, 1903, at the age of about 26.
+The details and her grave site are not yet known.

-They dwelled in Confluence and went on to have seven children of their own -- Clyde Kemp (born 1906), Arthur Kemp (1907), Lehman Kemp, Stella Kemp (1909), Helen Bower, Ann McClintock and Gertrude Shipley.
+The Kemps dwelled in Confluence and went on to bear seven children of their own -- Clyde Kemp (born 1906), Arthur Kemp (1907), Lehman Kemp, Stella Kemp (1909), Helen Bower, Ann McClintock and Gertrude Shipley.

 Sadly, their daughter Stella died at the age of nine, in 1918, following an operation at the Frantz Hospital for appendicitis.
 She was buried in the Maple Summit Church cemetery.